connordshepherd/NextJS-Typeform/README.md

 ## What it does

 Takes a Typeform questionnaire as an input.
-Based on the answers, builds a profile with a reading list of articles from the proprietary Mosaic knowledge base and includes referral links to memory care providers (adult home care, adult day care, full residential facilities).
+Based on the answers, builds a profile with a reading list of articles from the proprietary Mosaic knowledge base and includes referral information for memory care providers (adult home care, adult day care, full residential facilities).
 It outputs the care plan as an email.

 ## Example output